Cumberland County playground to be torn down, rebuilt

 “Right now, we need to look at safety concerns,” Gelb said.

-Stephanie Sakore’s four girls, ranging in age from six to 13, enjoy coming to the park.
+Stephanie Sakore’s four girls, ranging in age from 6 to 13, enjoy coming to the park.

 “It’s a playground close to our house, and they love it here,” Sakore said.